-Table 19.50 5.3.D CONTINUED Multi-Unit Design Guidelines and Standards Design Guideline Design Standard Design Element (Discretionary Process) (Objective Process) e.
+Table 19.505.3.D CONTINUED Multi-Unit Design Guidelines and Standards Design Guideline Design Standard Design Element (Discretionary Process) (Objective Process) e.
 On-site walkways shall be lighted to an average 5/10- footcandle level.
 Stairs or ramps shall be provided where necessary to provide a direct route.
 4. Vehicle and Bicycle Parking Vehicle parking should be integrated into the site in a manner that does not detract from the design of the building, the street frontage, or the site.
-Bicycle parking should be secure, sheltered, and conveniently located.
+Bicycle parking should be secure, sheltered, and conveniently located. where necessary to provide a direct route.
 Parking for the development shall comply with the following: a.
 On-site surface parking areas, garages, and vehicle maneuvering areas shall not be located directly between the façade of a primary building(s) and an abutting street right-of-way. b.
 Parking located to the side of a dwelling structure shall be limited to 50% of the linear frontage of that side.
 Drive aisles without adjacent parking spaces do not count as parking areas for purposes of this standard. c.
 All garages that are part of the same structure that contains dwelling units shall be located at least 4 ft behind the front building façade. d.
-See Section 19.609 for bicycle parking requirements.
+See Section 19.609 for bic/cle parking requirements.
 For developments with more than 20 units, the covered bicycle parking required by Subsection 19.609.2.B shall meet the following standards.
 These standards apply instead of, and not in addition to, the standards in Subsections 19.609.3 and 4.
-(1) The parking area shall be inside a building or sheltered to provide complete, year round protection from precipitation.
+(1) The parking area shall be inside a building or sheltered to provide complete, year-round protection from precipitation.
 (2) Entrance to the parking area shall be secured by lock so that only residents have access to the area.
 (3) The area shall have permanently mounted bicycle racks or hangers that allow the bicycle frame to be locked to the rack or hanger.
 (4) Spaces and aisles within the parking area shall allow for storage and movement of a bicycle width of 2.5 ft and length of 6.5 ft.
 (5) The parking area shall have an average illumination of at least 1.0 foot candle.
-(6) Parking areas not located within a dwelling structure or structured parking shall be located no further than 30 ft from the main entrance of a dwelling structure.
+(6) Parking areas shall have an average illumination of at least 1.0 foot candle.